mucha-fauzy/user-management-crud-api/README.md

 ### Running Test Scripts

-For each request in the Postman collection, we've included test scripts to validate the response and ensure that the API endpoints are functioning correctly.
+For each request in the Postman collection, I included test scripts to validate the response and ensure that the API endpoints are functioning correctly.
 To run the test scripts:

 1. Open the imported Postman collection.